isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

    **[!UICONTROL Send Email]** Deselect this option if you don’t want to inform new users by e-mail that you have signed them up.

    **[!UICONTROL Default Password]** Enter a temporary password for new users, or leave the field empty to have Dynamic Media Classic generate random passwords.
-Users are asked to change passwords the first time they log in.
+Users are asked to change passwords the first time they sign in.

    **[!UICONTROL Replacement URL]** Enter a URL different from the default if your users access Dynamic Media Classic through a different URL.